rafaelmosquim/forge/paper/paper-todo.md

 - [ ] Add 1–2 sentence “why this matters” intros/outros to dense method sections (material balance, gas routing, emissions) to anchor the reader.
 - [ ] Clean up informal phrases (“starting point”, “will be explained later”) and unify tense (present, assertive).
-- [ ] Tighten aluminum section to clearly describe it as a fully integrated second sector with a somewhat narrower process scope and only a baseline dataset (minimum and maximum datasets as future work), rather than as a mere proof-of-concept.
+- [x] Tighten aluminum section to clearly describe it as a fully integrated second sector with a somewhat narrower process scope and only a baseline dataset (minimum and maximum datasets as future work), rather than as a mere proof-of-concept.
+  - Aluminum section in `forge_paper.tex` now describes aluminum as a fully integrated sector with a shorter process chain and a single baseline dataset (min/max variants planned).

 ### 3.6 Figures and examples